dirac-lee/gdal/README.md

 # GDAL

-Generic Data Access Layer for gophers.
+Generic Data Access Layer.
+Based on grom and provide more friendly interfaces.

 ## Requirements